 Whether a harness is bad for a dog’s shoulders depends on the design and fitting.
 A poorly fitting or restrictive harness can put pressure on the dog’s shoulders and cause discomfort.
 That’s why it’s crucial to get a professional fitting if you’re unsure.

 - Opt for a Y-shaped harness, which is typically more comfortable and allows for a full range of movement.

 - Look for harnesses made of high-quality materials and with a breathable design.

 Here’s a video that illustrates a dog’s movement while wearing different types of harnesses:

 Is a harness or collar better for large dogs?

-So, it’s recommended that you teach your dog loose leash walking as quickly as possible.
-If that’s something you’re struggling with, you can enroll your dog in a dog obedience group class, or seek out the help of a dog trainer.
+- It’s recommended that you teach your dog loose leash walking as quickly as possible.
+If you’re struggling, you can enroll your dog in a dog obedience group class or seek out the help of a dog trainer.

-Dog training is an unregulated industry in Australia.
-If you’re not sure who to train with, it’s best to ask your regular vet for a recommendation.
+- Dog training is an unregulated industry in Australia, so it’s best to ask your regular vet for a recommendation.

 We hope this guide has helped you choose the best harness for your large dog!
 And if you’re looking for a way to give your furry friend a cozy spot to rest after a long day of walking, don’t forget to check out our article on large dog bed ideas!